samdobson28/extract-features-transcript/README.md

      - **Voice Timbre Features:** Harmonic-to-noise ratio

 3. **Model Training Pipeline**
-   - Once aligned, these features can be **fed into an ML model** (e.g., LSTM, Transformers) to predict empathy categories.
    - Test **zero-shot** or **few-shot** classification using LLMs.

 4. **Data Visualization**